A Simple Content Strategy for a Business Blog

 - A column is just a recurring post dealing with the same topic or written by the same person in the same style.
 A few years ago I have written a “Twitter Friday” column on another blog.
 So every week I would analyze the latest Twitter developments or present some new tools etc.

 It’s still not that easy.
-You need to set up a time schedule or even an editorial calender to make sure you write and publish those three postings.
+You need to set up a time schedule or even an editorial calendar to make sure you write and publish those three postings.
 Also you need some additional time for research.
 As you see even though I know all of these options I still haven’t managed to published that regularly or in such a structured way.
 I may improve a bit in the near future though.

 Now you might argue that this is just a weekly schedule and not a strategy.